JORDAN KANEALA KEAO – BIO

 Jordan's first culinary experience were fishing, diving with his uncle and helping his grandmother and mother cook for friends and family.
 He attended the Culinary International Art Institute of San Diego, where he worked at Roy’s Hawai’i fusion as well as starting his own private chef business, before moving to the Bay Area to help open a few sushi restaurants.
 He gained exposure to French and modern cooking techniques while working with Roland Passot at the Michelin-starred French restaurant La Folie.
 The focus of hyper-seasonality combined with classic techniques and precision, refined his skills as a cook.

-This was followed by a few years in the tech industry—first, as part of Google’s dining team, where he oversaw the daily operations of the Hangout Café, which involved feeding 1,000 Google employees per day.
-This included managing large scale special events such as summer BBQ cook-outs, Iron Chef team building events, customized cooking classes for staff and their children.
-He subsequently joined AirBnb to help build out their food and kitchen programs (with a tight focus on safety) as well as staff development and expanding cooking education.
+Jordan next spent a few years in the tech industry working with culinary programs at Google and AirBnB.
+At Google he oversaw the daily operations of the Hangout Café, feeding 1,200 employees per day, managing large-scale summer BBQ cook-outs, Iron Chef team building events, and customized cooking classes for staff and their children.
+At AirBnB he helped build out their internal system for managing food and kitchen programs (with a tight focus on safety) as well as staff development and expanding cooking education.